cnmy-ro/ethica/README.md

 ## Automata Ethicae (WIP)

 Dual goal:
-1. Exploring Spinozistic text using interactive LLMs
+1. Exploring Spinozistic text using LLMs
-2. Exploring LLMs using the logical structure of Spinoza's metaphysics as an example world model
+2. Exploring LLMs using Spinoza's metaphysical system as a world model

 Questions:
-- Given only the (structured) text, to what level of coherence can the model represent Spinoza's abstractions (e.g. substance, attribute, mode, causation, finitude, infinity) and their logical relationship?
+- Given only the (structured) text, to what level of coherence can the LLM represent Spinoza's abstractions (e.g. substance, attribute, mode, causation, infinity, finitude) and their logical relationship?
+- Can the LLM, reasoning from the metaphysical principles, have productive dialogue on epistemological and moral problems?

 ## Resources